Physical Chemistry II 1200-1CHFIZ2W4

 Assessment criteria

-After each semester, the student is obliged to pass the exam.
+After the course, the student is obliged to pass the exam.

-The exam is in the written form and consists of two parts:
+The exam is in written form and consists of two parts:

 - test (5-6 questions).
-Student has to justify the chosen answer.
+The student has to justify the chosen answer.

 - 6-7 open questions.